Configuration

 • migration: Settings related to migration files and tracking

-• database: Connection details for your PostgreSQL database
+• database: Connection details for your database

 Here’s the basic configuration structure: